- Environmental Targets

 Installation of wind turbine generator system

-At HANKYU NISHINOMIYA GARDENS, a hybrid-type generator that combines a Savonius wind turbine with solar panels is used to illuminate the rooftop lights.
+At HANKYU NISHINOMIYA GARDENS, a hybrid-type generator that combines a Savonius wind turbine with solar panels is installed, and the power generated by it is used to illuminate the rooftop lights.

 At GRAND FRONT OSAKA, there is the 500-meter-long "Icho Namiki" (row of ginkgo trees) that encircles the building, and the "Keyaki Namiki" (row of zelkova trees) that runs east-west between the South Building and the North Building.
 The 4,000 m2 garden on the north side of the North Building is a space where people can experience the changes in the four seasons, and people enjoy walks in the garden throughout the year.
 Moreover, on the roof of the 9th floor of the South Building and the North Building, there is a rooftop garden totaling more than 10,000 m2.
-This space lightens the mood of those who visit, and is also a place where office workers can exchange ideas.
+This space creates a place where office workers can exchange ideas.

 In addition, the Sky Garden on the rooftop of HANKYU NISHINOMIYA GARDENS is a space of relaxation for those who visit.
 This is because vegetation indigenous to the Rokko mountain range is planted in the garden such as trees, cherry trees, and fruit trees, based on the facility concept of "harmony with the natural environment."